 - Categories: Lemon Law

 While the California Lemon Law is clearly designed to protect consumers, there are certain instances in which a manufacturer may not be required to repurchase or replace a defective vehicle.
 The most obvious instance is when a vehicle becomes defective because of abuse and neglect by the owner.
 For example, if an owner never changes the oil or has wrecked the vehicle in an accident, the manufacturer is not liable when the vehicle develops a defect.
-The owner’s careless actions likely caused the defect and voids the Lemon Law in California.
+The owner’s careless actions likely caused the defect, and in such cases, consulting a car defect lawyer may be necessary to navigate the complexities of the Lemon Law in California.